Want to learn all you can about being pregnant and delivering your baby? Learn 11 pregnancy secrets you didn’t know about (but should!).

 I blame television and movies for the inaccurate images of a pregnant woman rushing to the hospital the minute she feels a contraction.
 Not true!

 You’ll start your labor at home and will stay for several hours before heading to the hospital, especially if this is your first pregnancy.
 (Labor during later pregnancies tend to proceed quicker than your first.)

-I’ve definitely heard of quick labor, the kind where you’re rushed to the hospital because the baby is coming any minute now, but those are rare and make for better television.
-You’ll likely instead have plenty of time to labor at home, even sleep, pack last minute items and have a light meal.
+I’d heard of quick labor, the kind where you’re rushed to the hospital because the baby is coming any minute now, but those are rare.
+You’ll likely instead have plenty of time to labor at home, even sleep, pack last minute items, and have a light meal.